-The compendium (pdf, 300 kb) is a document that lists special designations, closures, permit requirements, and other restrictions imposed under discretionary authority of the superintendent.
+The compendium (pdf, 1.4 mb) is a document that lists special designations, closures, permit requirements, and other restrictions imposed under discretionary authority of the superintendent.

 Use of Unmanned Aircraft Systems (Drones) Prohibited in the Park

 Mesa Verde National Park advises visitors that the use of Unmanned Aircraft Systems (Drones) are prohibited within park boundaries due to regulations outlined in the Code of Federal Regulations (CFR).
 Specifically, the use of drones within the park boundaries is illegal under all circumstances.
 Thirty Six CFR 2.17(a)(3) states, "delivering or retrieving a person or object by parachute, helicopter, or other airborne means, except in emergencies involving public safety or serious property loss, or pursuant to the terms and conditions of a permit" is illegal.
 This applies to drones of all shapes and sizes.

 The park has experienced an increase in visitors using drones within park boundaries over the last two years.
 Drones have been witnessed filming archeological sites, filming views over canyon drop offs, and filming aerial footage of the park and park roadways.
 Drones can be extremely noisy, and can impact the natural soundscape.
 Drones can also impact the visitor experience for the public who are attempting to encounter solitude in their visit.
 The use of drones can also interfere with emergency operations and can cause confusion and distraction for personnel and other parties involved.
 Additionally, drones can have negative impacts on wildlife nearby the area of use.